 Camping will be possible in the Back Yamma State Forrest and portable toilets will be available for the Saturday night.
 A small donation from campers to cover costs would be much appreciated.

-Depending on numbers there may be no entries on the day.
-On line entry is the preferred method.
+• On line entry is the preferred method.

 Check Out The Footage From the 2013 Back Yamma (Bigfoot) Event